Digital Commercial Printing as a new world order

 Towards digital diversification

 In previous years, the print industry has had the perception that digital printing is not delivering the quality needed to support this transition.
-This perception of digital capability does not reflect the reality of the new generation of electrophotography and inkjet equipment that entered the market during 2016 and this year.
+This perception of digital capability does not reflect the reality of the new generation of electrophotography and inkjet equipment that entered the market in 2016 and this year.
 It is also clear that many buyers are also failing to understand the real situation.
-Nevertheless, digital printing has seen rapid and widespread adoption across a wide variety of graphic applications; including stationery, greeting cards, menus, games, artwork, CDs, DVDs and calendars.
+Nevertheless, digital printing has seen rapid and widespread adoption across a wide variety of graphic applications; including stationery, greeting cards, menus, games, artwork, CDs, DVDs, and calendars.

 Connecting to digital workflows.

 The new upgrades include project management tools that trigger alarms and pre-set corrective actions and remote logging capabilities, allowing employees to manage print options efficiently and on the fly.
-These changes allow for more dynamic and highly automated jobs in a global environment, with centralised pre-printing across multiple trading floors or between customers and their printers.
+These changes allow for more dynamic and highly automated jobs in a global environment, with centralized pre-printing across multiple trading floors or between customers and their printers.

 Conclusion

 The transition from offset to digital printing is accelerating and companies that fail to upgrade will be left behind in the coming years.
-In the commercial printing sector in particular, the versatility of digital printing means that an increasing number of jobs can be handled by the new systems.
+In the commercial printing sector, in particular, the versatility of digital printing means that an increasing number of jobs can be handled by the new systems.

 This aligns with trends in the short-run printing industries and the need to offer greater print benefits.
 Digital printing has reduced set-up times to match the demands.
-In addition, ongoing developments are overcoming quality, main toner and ink barriers, making it an increasingly indistinguishable option from offset jobs.
+In addition, ongoing developments are overcoming quality, main toner, and ink barriers, making it an increasingly indistinguishable option from offset jobs.

 Digital printing